pal-Alexandra/IMR_PROJECT/README.md

 :smile: Removed diacritics from buildings text due to font not supporting those characters

+:smile: Added a sample script for the settings panel that handles button clicking and volume slider moving

+:smile: Removed directional light that illuminated entire scene, added spot lights to street lamps that now illuminate the scene during the night and during the day the skybox illuminates

 ## Necessary assets to download to use in Unity

 ### Road System: